-Harlis Meaders enters his second season as the head coach of the track and field and cross country programs.
-Meaders returned to coach at his alma mater in 2012 after an 18-year stint at Florida State that saw him rise to the program's associate head coach in 2004 while coaching the throwers and coordinating recruiting operations.
+Harlis Meaders enters his third season as the head coach of the track and field and cross country programs.
+Meaders returned to coach at his alma mater in 2012 after an 18-year stint at Florida State that saw him rise to the program’s associate head coach in 2004 while coaching the throwers and coordinating recruiting operations.

 “I’m extremely delighted to have the opportunity to reunite with the Carolina family,” said Meaders in the summer of 2012, “I’m a product of North Carolina track and field.
 I was born and raised in this state and had the privilege to compete at the University of North Carolina.
 If you’ve ever worn the Carolina Blue and White, you know how I feel.
 Carolina is an extremely special place and it’s an honor to give back to the university and the community that has given so much to me.”